Programming-Hero1/neptune-desktop-app/README.md

 ## Neptune Desktop Application (Only for windows)

-> Uninstall previous version first, before running this command.
+> Uninstall any previous versions installed before running this command.

 ### Installation
 - Open git bash in the directory you want to download the application